Ice Maker Not Making Ice – Samsung RF27T5201SR French Door Refrigerator Repair

 Step 1: Access the Ice Maker Assembly

-On the RF27T5201SR, Samsung’s ice maker has a built-in test cycle — press and hold the Test button on the ice maker module for about 3 seconds until you hear a chime, then watch the full cycle play out, because the exact point where it stalls or fails tells you precisely which component is at fault before you’ve touched a single part.
-A lot of techs skip this step and start throwing parts at it, which is how a $35 valve job turns into a $150 misdiagnosis.
+On the RF27T5201SR, Samsung’s ice maker has a built-in test cycle — press and hold the Test button on the ice maker module for about 3 seconds until you hear a chime.
+Watch the full cycle play out; the exact point where it stalls or fails will indicate which component is at fault before you’ve even touched a single part.
+Many technicians skip this critical step and end up replacing parts unnecessarily.

-Remove all items from the upper left section of the Samsung RF27T5201SR fresh food compartment where the ice maker is mounted.
-Locate the ice maker power switch on the left wall of the refrigerator compartment and ensure it’s in the ON position.
-Remove the ice bin by lifting it straight up and out of the compartment.
-You should now see the white plastic ice maker assembly mounted to the left wall with four Phillips head screws visible at the corners.
-The wire harness connector will be visible at the bottom rear of the ice maker unit, featuring an 8-pin white plastic connector.
+Clear out all items from the upper left section of the Samsung RF27T5201SR fresh food compartment where the ice maker is mounted.
+Ensure the ice maker power switch located on the left wall of the refrigerator compartment is in the ON position.
+Lift the ice bin straight up and out of the compartment.
+You’ll then see the white plastic ice maker assembly attached to the left wall, secured by four visible Phillips head screws.
+The wire harness connector will be at the bottom rear of the ice maker unit, featuring an 8-pin white plastic connector.

 Step 2: Test Power Supply to Ice Maker

 With the refrigerator still plugged in and running, carefully access the wire harness connector at the bottom of the ice maker assembly.
-Using your multimeter set to AC voltage, test between pins 1 and 2 of the connector (these should be the leftmost pins when viewing the connector from the front).
-You should measure approximately 120V AC when the ice maker is in a fill cycle.
-If no voltage is present, the issue likely lies with the main control board or wiring harness.
-Test continuity through the wire harness by disconnecting it and measuring resistance between corresponding pins at both ends.
+Using your multimeter set to AC voltage, test between pins 1 and 2 of the connector (the leftmost pins when viewing from the front).
+You should see approximately 120V AC when the ice maker is in a fill cycle.
+If you measure no voltage, the issue may be with the main control board or wiring harness.
+Check continuity through the wire harness by disconnecting it and measuring resistance between corresponding pins at both ends.

 Step 3: Remove Ice Maker Assembly

-Disconnect power to the Samsung RF27T5201SR completely before proceeding.
+Ensure to disconnect power to the Samsung RF27T5201SR completely before proceeding.
 Disconnect the 8-pin wire harness by gently pulling the white plastic connector straight out from the ice maker assembly.
-Remove the four Phillips head screws securing the ice maker to the left wall of the refrigerator compartment.
-These screws are typically 1/4 inch length and may be coated with thread locking compound.
+Remove the four Phillips head screws securing the ice maker to the left wall.
+These screws are typically 1/4 inch long and may be coated with thread-locking compound.
 Carefully slide the ice maker assembly forward and out of the mounting bracket, being cautious of the water fill tube connection at the top rear of the unit.

 Step 4: Inspect Water Fill System

-Examine the clear plastic water fill tube that connects to the top of the ice maker assembly.
+Examine the clear plastic water fill tube connecting to the top of the ice maker assembly.
 This tube should be free of ice blockages and properly seated in the fill cup assembly.
-Remove the fill cup by lifting it straight up from the ice maker – it should lift freely without tools.
-Check for cracks in the fill cup or mineral deposits that could redirect water flow.
+Lift the fill cup straight up from the ice maker; it should come out easily without tools.
+Look for cracks in the fill cup or mineral deposits that could obstruct water flow.
 The fill cup should direct water into the center four cavities of the ice maker mold first, then overflow into the remaining outer cavities.

 Step 5: Test Ice Maker Motor and Harvest Mechanism

-With the ice maker assembly removed, locate the small test button on the front right side of the unit (usually orange or red colored).
+With the ice maker assembly removed, find the small test button on the front right side (usually orange or red).
 Press and hold this test button for 5-10 seconds to initiate a manual harvest cycle.
-The ice maker should complete a full rotation cycle within 3-4 minutes, with the rake mechanism rotating counterclockwise to sweep ice from the mold.
-If the motor fails to operate or makes grinding noises, the internal gear assembly has failed and the entire ice maker assembly requires replacement.
+The ice maker should complete a full rotation within 3-4 minutes, with the rake mechanism rotating counterclockwise to sweep ice from the mold.
+If the motor fails to operate or makes grinding noises, the internal gear assembly has failed, necessitating the replacement of the entire ice maker assembly.

 Step 6: Check Water Inlet Valve Operation

 The water inlet valve for the Samsung RF27T5201SR is located behind the refrigerator at the bottom rear panel.
-Remove the lower rear access panel by removing six Phillips head screws around the perimeter.
-The dual solenoid water valve should be mounted to the left side of the compressor compartment with two water lines connected (one to ice maker, one to water dispenser).
-Test the valve by applying 120V AC directly to each solenoid coil while measuring water flow – each should allow approximately 8 ounces per minute flow rate.
+Remove the lower rear access panel by unscrewing six Phillips head screws around the perimeter.
+The dual solenoid water valve is mounted to the left side of the compressor compartment with two water lines connected (one to the ice maker, one to the water dispenser).
+Test the valve while the refrigerator is unplugged: detach the two-wire connector from each solenoid and measure across its coil terminals with your multimeter set to ohms.
+Each coil should read within the specified range on the Samsung service sheet—typically a few hundred ohms—while an OL reading indicates the coil is open, and a near-zero reading signals it is shorted.
+Once both coils confirm good readings, restore power, refit the panel, and run a normal water dispense, allowing the ice maker to fill; the control board should energize each coil in turn, delivering around 8 ounces per minute.

 Step 7: Test Temperature Sensor and Thermostat

-Locate the small temperature sensor (thermistor) attached to the bottom of the ice maker mold with thermal paste or a metal clip.
+Locate the small temperature sensor (thermistor) attached to the bottom of the ice maker mold using thermal paste or a metal clip.
 This sensor should measure approximately 16,000 ohms resistance at 0°F and 5,000 ohms at 32°F when tested with your multimeter.
-If resistance readings fall outside these parameters by more than 10%, replace the temperature sensor.
-The sensor prevents the ice maker from attempting to harvest ice before it’s completely frozen, which could damage the rake mechanism.
+If resistance readings deviate more than 10% from these parameters, replace the temperature sensor.
+This sensor prevents the ice maker from attempting to harvest ice before it’s fully frozen, protecting the rake mechanism from damage.

 Step 8: Check Water Filter and Pressure

 A clogged water filter can restrict flow to the ice maker in the Samsung RF27T5201SR.
-Remove the water filter located in the upper right corner of the fresh food compartment by turning it counterclockwise 1/4 turn.
-Install a bypass cap (provided with refrigerator) and test ice maker operation for 24 hours.
-If ice production improves, replace the water filter.
-Water pressure to the refrigerator should be between 35-120 PSI – pressure below 35 PSI will prevent proper ice maker filling.
+To inspect, remove the water filter located in the upper right corner of the fresh food compartment by turning it counterclockwise 1/4 turn.
+Install a bypass cap (provided with the refrigerator) and check ice maker operation for 24 hours.
+If ice production improves, it’s time to replace the water filter.
+Water pressure to the refrigerator should be between 35-120 PSI—pressure below 35 PSI will obstruct proper ice maker filling.

 Step 9: Reassemble and Test System

-Reinstall the ice maker assembly by reversing the removal process, ensuring the water fill tube is properly seated and the wire harness connector clicks securely into place.
-Replace all four mounting screws and tighten firmly but don’t overtighten as the plastic mounting tabs can crack.
-Restore power to the Samsung RF27T5201SR and allow the ice maker to go through two complete cycles before expecting ice production.
-The first cycle fills with water, the second cycle should produce the first batch of ice cubes.
+Reinstall the ice maker assembly by reversing the removal steps, ensuring the water fill tube is properly seated and the wire harness connector clicks securely into place.
+Replace all four mounting screws and tighten them firmly, but avoid overtightening, as this can crack the plastic mounting tabs.
+Restore power to the Samsung RF27T5201SR and let the ice maker go through two complete cycles before expecting ice production.
+The first cycle fills with water, while the second should produce the initial batch of ice cubes.

 Step 10: Verify Proper Operation

-Monitor the ice maker for 48 hours to ensure consistent operation.
-The Samsung RF27T5201SR ice maker should produce approximately 8 pounds of ice per 24-hour period under normal conditions.
-Check that ice cubes are properly formed, clear in appearance, and drop cleanly into the ice bin without sticking to the rake mechanism.
-Verify that the ice maker stops producing ice when the bin is full and resumes when ice is removed.
+Keep an eye on the ice maker for 48 hours to ensure it operates consistently.
+Under normal conditions, the Samsung RF27T5201SR ice maker should produce about 8 pounds of ice per 24-hour period.
+Confirm that ice cubes are well-formed, clear in appearance, and drop cleanly into the ice bin without sticking to the rake mechanism.
+Additionally, verify that the ice maker stops producing ice when the bin is full and resumes when ice is removed.

 Troubleshooting

-• If ice maker still doesn’t operate after component replacement, check main control board connections and consider board replacement – the control board may not be sending proper signals to ice maker components
+- If the ice maker remains non-functional after replacing components, check the main control board connections and consider board replacement, as the control board may not be sending proper signals to the ice maker components.

-• Ice cubes that are hollow or malformed typically indicate insufficient water fill time – adjust fill time by replacing the control module or checking for partial water line blockages
+- Hollow or malformed ice cubes typically indicate insufficient water fill time—adjust fill time by replacing the control module or checking for partial water line blockages.

-• If ice maker operates but ice tastes bad or appears cloudy, replace water filter and flush water system by dispensing 3 gallons through the water dispenser
+- If the ice maker operates but the ice tastes off or appears cloudy, replace the water filter and flush the water system by dispensing 3 gallons through the water dispenser.

-• Continuous water leaking from ice maker usually indicates a cracked water fill cup or damaged ice maker mold that requires complete assembly replacement
+- If there’s continuous water leaking from the ice maker, it usually indicates a cracked water fill cup or damaged ice maker mold, requiring a complete assembly replacement.

-• Ice maker that cycles but never drops ice may have a faulty harvest thermistor or mechanical jam in the rake assembly requiring motor replacement
+- The ice maker may cycle but never drop ice, indicating a faulty harvest thermistor or a mechanical jam in the rake assembly that requires motor replacement.

-• If ice production is slower than normal but ice maker functions, verify ambient temperature around refrigerator is below 80°F and refrigerator isn’t overloaded affecting airflow
+- If ice production is slower than normal but the ice maker functions, ensure the ambient temperature around the refrigerator stays below 80°F and that the refrigerator isn’t overloaded, affecting airflow.

 When to Call a Professional

-• If refrigerant leaks are suspected or if the refrigerator isn’t maintaining proper temperatures in addition to ice maker problems, as refrigerant handling requires EPA certification
+- If you suspect refrigerant leaks or if the refrigerator isn’t maintaining proper temperatures along with ice maker problems, as refrigerant handling requires EPA certification.

-• When main control board replacement is needed, as this requires programming and calibration specific to the Samsung RF27T5201SR model
+- When main control board replacement is necessary, as this requires programming and calibration specific to the Samsung RF27T5201SR model.

-• If water inlet valve replacement requires moving the refrigerator and you’re unable to safely maneuver the 350-pound unit
+- If water inlet valve replacement necessitates moving the refrigerator and you’re unable to safely maneuver the 350-pound unit.

 When to Call a Professional

-Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, if you’ve already replaced the water inlet valve and ice maker assembly and the unit still isn’t producing ice, that’s the point where you call a tech — because you’re almost certainly dealing with a control board communication fault or a wiring harness issue that requires live-voltage diagnostic testing and manufacturer wiring diagrams to trace safely.
-When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.
+Most repairs in this guide are achievable for a careful DIYer with basic tools.
+From my experience, if you’ve already replaced the water inlet valve and ice maker assembly and the unit isn’t producing ice, that’s the time to call a tech.
+You’re likely dealing with a control board communication fault or a wiring harness issue that requires live-voltage diagnostic testing and manufacturer wiring diagrams for safe tracing.
+When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that leads to higher parts costs.

 Recommended Parts & Tools

-This genuine Samsung ice maker assembly is designed specifically for French door refrigerators including the RF27T5201SR model.
-If your ice maker has completely stopped working or is producing malformed ice cubes, replacing the entire ice maker unit often resolves the issue.
-This OEM part ensures perfect compatibility with your Samsung refrigerator’s ice making system.
+This genuine Samsung ice maker assembly is tailored specifically for French door refrigerators, including the RF27T5201SR model.
+If your ice maker has completely stopped working or is producing malformed ice cubes, replacing the entire assembly often resolves the issue.
+This OEM part guarantees perfect compatibility with your Samsung refrigerator’s ice-making system.
 Check current pricing on Amazon.

 Samsung DA62-01477A Water Filter HAF-CIN/EXP